getgud-io/cpp-getgud-sdk-dev/README.md

 ./configure --disable-shared --with-openssl --prefix=FULL_PATH_TO_SDK/libs/libcurl/builds/libcurl-x64-debug-static --enable-debug
 ./configure --disable-shared --with-openssl --prefix=FULL_PATH_TO_SDK/libs/libcurl/builds/libcurl-x64-release-static
 ```
+If you do not need release build you can remove the last ./configure command
 Replace `FULL_PATH_TO_SDK` to your full system path to `cpp-getgud-sdk-dev` folder!

 Next do